 In addition to talking to your teen, consider other strategies to prevent teen drug abuse:

 - Know your teen's friends.
-If your teen's friends abuse drugs, your teen may feel pressure to experiment, too.
+If your teen's friends abuse drugs, your teen might feel pressure to experiment, too.
 Get to know your teen's friends and their parents.

 - Keep an eye on prescription drugs.
-Ask your doctor if any medications prescribed for your family have a potential for abuse.
 Take an inventory of all prescription and over-the-counter medications in your home and keep them out of easily accessible places — such as the medicine cabinet.
-If your teen needs to take medication during school hours, find out if it can be stored in the school's health office rather than in your teen's locker.
+If your teen needs to take prescription medication during school hours, it should be dispensed by the school nurse.

 - Provide support.
 Offer praise and encouragement when your teen succeeds, whether at school or at home.
-A strong bond between you and your teen may help prevent your teen from abusing drugs.
+A strong bond between you and your teen might help prevent your teen from abusing drugs.